ConservationMetrics/gc-docs/docs/tutorials/syllabus-data-management-with-kobo-toolbox/week-1.md

 ## **🎯 Objectives**

-We will use this first week to get to know Kobo Toolbox.
+We will use this first week to get to know KoboToolbox.

 By the end of the week, you will:
 * Understand the purpose and features of KoboToolbox.